avasdao/subnet-builders/web/src/pages/precompiles/add-precompile.md

 ---
-title: Adding a Stateful Precompiled Contract to a Subnet
+title: Adding a Stateful Precompile Contract to a Subnet
 description: Learn how to add a precompile to your Subnet
 ---